casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ![](../../_static/img/red_pitaya/tut_adc_dac/gpio_adc_data_valid.png)

-It should be connected as shown below for the second gpio for the ADC 10 bit data on channel 1:
+It should be connected as shown below for the second gpio for the ADC 10 bit data on channel 1 - just remember to set the Register clock phase to "0":

 ![](../../_static/img/red_pitaya/tut_adc_dac/gpio_adc_data_channel_1.png)